 12. Force Majeure

-Neither party shall be liable for any failure or delay in performing their obligations where such failure or delay results from any cause that is beyond the reasonable control of that party.
-Such causes include, but are not limited to: power failure, Internet Service Provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, governmental action or any other event that is beyond the control of the party in question.
+12.1.
+Neither party shallbe liable for any failure or delay in performing their obligations where such failure or delay results from any cause that is beyond the reasonable control of that party.
+Such causes include, but are not limited to: power failure, Internet Service Provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, governmental action, pandemics, epidemics, government-mandated lockdowns, public health emergencies, and cyber-attacks on critical infrastructure or public utilities not caused by either Party's security failures or breach of this Contract or any other event that is beyondthe control of the Party in question.

 13. Communications